Bad Idea Right?: Composition

 "Bad Idea Right?" is three minutes and four seconds long.
 Nigro handled production and vocal production.
 He engineered the song with Sam Stewart, Dan Viafore, and Sterling Laws.
 Nigro plays guitar, percussion, bass, and drum programming; Stewart plays electric guitar; and Laws plays drums.
-Spike Stent mixed it with assistance from Matt Wolach.
+Spike Stent handled mixing with assistance from Matt Wolach.
 Recording took place in Amusement Studios in Los Angeles.

-"Bad Idea Right?" is a rock, pop rock, power pop, jangle rock, grunge, new wave, indie pop, synth-pop, and pop-punk song with influences of pop and alternative rock.
+"Bad Idea Right?" is a rock song in the styles of pop-punk, pop rock, grunge, indie pop, new wave, power pop, and synth-pop with influences of alternative rock, jangle rock, and pop.
 Multiple critics identified it as reminiscent of 1990s music.
 (Note: Stereogums Chris DeVille believed it has "major '90s pop rock energy", Peoples Ilana Kaplan described it as a 1990s grunge song, and Times Maura Johnston thought it channeled 1990s alternative rock.)
-Lindsay Zoladz of The New York Times believed the song employed call and response hooks reminiscent of 1960s girl groups alongside an early 2000s elastic pop-punk bassline.
-Along with bass and drums, "Bad Idea Right?" heavily features guitars in its instrumentation, influenced by riot grrrl.
-Rodrigo sing-speaks parts of the song, with the verses and chorus almost completely spoken, but the track includes a melodic pre-chorus.
-It incorporates layered chants, "blah blah blah" harmonies, and rises into a crescendo.
+Lindsay Zoladz of The New York Times believed the song employed call and response hooks similar to 1960s girl groups alongside an early 2000s elastic pop-punk bassline.
+Along with bass and drums, "Bad Idea Right?" heavily features guitars in its instrumentation, influenced by the riot grrrl movement.
+(Note: Riot grrrl is a feminist punk movement that was started by female rock musicians and activists during the early 1990s within the United States in Olympia, Washington.)
+Rodrigo uses a spoken-sung delivery in parts of the song, with the verses and chorus almost completely spoken, but the track includes a melodic pre-chorus.
+It incorporates layered chants, "blah blah blah" harmonies, and crescendos.
 Music critics compared "Bad Idea Right?" to the works of Avril Lavigne, Wet Leg, Soccer Mommy, the Waitresses, Toni Basil, Hole, Wolf Alice, Pixies, Pavement, Metallica, Weezer, the Cars, and Lindsay Lohan's 2004 song "Drama Queen (That Girl)".
-Paolo Ragusa of Consequence thought the song was reminiscent of pop rock music featured in the television series Glee (2009–2015) and the film Freaky Friday (2003).
+Paolo Ragusa of Consequence thought the song recalled pop rock music featured in the television series Glee (2009–2015) and the film Freaky Friday (2003).